YogeshKanda7/JEST_DEMO/README.md

 To install all required modules, in the root directory of project run:

-npm install or npm i
+npm install or npm i:

 This will install all required modules as specified in "package.json" file

 There are different environments to run the test against:
-1. Mock env : npm run test-mock
+* Mock env : npm run test-mock
-2. Test env : npm run test-proxy
+* Test env : npm run test-dev

+To run a specific file or pattern use:

+e.g npm run test-dev file_name/file_name_pattern

+To run specific test or tests of a particular pattern use:

+e.g npm run test-dev -- -t test_name/pattern